 – Wrongful Death: This is the obvious worst-case scenario.
 Walking down the street should never be a life-threatening experience, but sadly, fatalities occur, particularly in California.

 If you or someone you love has been the victim of a San Diego pedestrian hit-and-run accident, then you are aware of the devastating effects that can have on you and your family.
-Please contact our pedestrian hit-and-run attorney’s at Jurewitz Law Group at (888) 233-5020 to discuss your legal options today.
+Please contact our attorneys at Jurewitz Law Group at (888) 233-5020 to discuss your legal options today.

 Ross Jurewitz is the founder and managing lawyer of the Jurewitz Law Group, a San Diego personal injury attorney law firm.
 These San Diego injury accident lawyers specialize in helping people seriously injured in a variety of accidents throughout San Diego County and California.